jakeyoos/documents/08_measure_basics.md

 <h2 style="color:rgb(100,81,138)">Anatomy of a Basic Measure</h2>

 All measures need at least a name, a type, and most of the time a SQL definition.
-For example, the <a href="https://learn2.looker.com/projects/e-commerce/files/order_items.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">order_items</a> view file has a measure called `total_sale_price` inside of it:
+For example, the <a href="https://learn2.looker.com/projects/e-commerce/files/order_items.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">order_items</a> view file includes a measure called `total_sale_price`:

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/order_items.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">order_items</a> View File</a>